-Each student has a Program Director who can counsel on issues related to program requirements and class scheduling.
-In addition, each student has a program-assigned faculty advisor.
+Each student has a Program Director and/or program-assigned faculty advisor who can counsel on issues related to program requirements and class scheduling.
+In addition, students may avail themselves of the services offered by the Office of Academic Services.